Wat: And your love? Have you proven that yet?

 - Arachne recieves this in her own story.
 When she claimed that her weaving could challenge the gods, Athena decides to come down and put that to the test.
 They both weave tapestries, and (in at least one version) when they have the people vote, they chose Arachne's tapestry.
 This is what doomed her.

 - Niobe, a woman with seven sons and seven daughters, once claimed to be superior to the minor goddess Leto, who only had two children.
 Unfortunately for her, those two children were Apollo and Artemis.
-To avenge the insult, they broke out the bows and arrows; Artemis shot Leto's daughters, and Apollo shot the sons.
+To avenge the insult, they broke out the bows and arrows; Artemis shot Niobe's daughters, and Apollo shot the sons.

 - In The Bible, one of the Herods is struck dead for accepting such praise.